Nynir/ddDecode/README.md

 ### Note: currently only functions on Linux devices.. working on fixing that

 I wrote this code because I needed a quick and easy way to decode decimal dump files without installing anything extra.
 I hope it helps you.
+I originally wrote it to solve a specific case on the job, but decided to re-create it on my own time to further develop the capability.

 ## Decimal Dump